Francessco121/dart-embedded-config/embedded_config/README.md

 ## Complex configuration models

 When configuration is not a flat set of key/value pairs, multiple annotated embedded config classes can be used.
 This works by setting the `path` property of the `@EmbeddedConfig` annotation.
-The path is a `.` separated list of configuration keys.
+The path is a list of configuration keys ordered from the root of the configuration to the desired sub-object.

 For example, to embed the following configuration:
 ```json